This post may contain affiliate or sponsored links. Please read our disclosure policy.

-- 3 cups mozzarella cheese, divided
+- 3 1/2 – 4 cups shredded mozzarella cheese, divided

-- 1/4 cup freshly grated Parmesan cheese
+- 1/2 cup freshly grated Parmesan cheese

-- 2 eggs, beaten
+- 2 large eggs, beaten

 - 1/2 teaspoon salt

-- 1/4 teaspoon ground black pepper
+- 1/4 teaspoon pepper

 - 1/4 teaspoon garlic powder

-To Freeze: Complete recipe through Step 4, but do not bake.
+Freeze For Later: Complete recipe through Step 4, but do not bake.
 Wrap casserole dish tightly with plastic wrap and a layer of foil (or use an air-tight lid).
 Freeze.

-To Prepare: Thaw in the refrigerator for 24-48 hours.
+Prepare From Frozen: Thaw in the refrigerator for 24-48 hours.
 Bake as directed.
 Or, to bake from frozen, cover with foil.
 Place in cold oven and preheat to 375°.
 Bake for about 1 hour.
 Remove foil and bake another 25-30 minutes or until bubbly around the edges and heated through.